sirpedrotavares/proxy-ruby/README.md

 All the produced code is present in **config.ru** file.
 The unicorn.rb file contains the code that allow run the unicorn web server.
 Notice that  the used gem to install the web server is: *'unicorn-rails'* and not *'unicorn'*, because the last have a set of recognized errors.

-To execute the projeto use the command as follows:
+To execute the project use the command as follows:
 # bundle exec unicorn_rails -p 8090 -c ./unicorn.rb

 Have a nice day!